Successful Web Sites are no accident

 This is where you give the client an idea of what you provide.
 A menu guide if you like.
 Simple and short is great, it has to be clear and to the point.
 Avoid ambiguity's and irrelevant waffle.
 It is the first chapter of your story.

-Is your opportunity to show your bona-fides, who and what you are, and use this as a place to tell people why they should work with you.
+this as a place to tell people why they should work with you.
 In short show them whats in your box.

 This is your catalogue.
 Show what you provide, add technical stuff, images.